To report a crime, please ring 101

 Recently, there have been several instances of thieves stealing stones from walls.
 This morning (22nd October 2020, 10:30am), they were spotted in Scholes in the act of taking stones from a wall.
 They fled the scene in a white van (smaller than a transit).
 The van had a dent on the driver’s side.
 If you have any CCTV footage which can help identify the van (especially if the number plate is visible) then please contact the Police or drop an email to the Clerk of the Parish Council, ClerkLS154@BTInternet.Com.

 Residents of the parish are lucky enough to live in an area where crime levels are low and most incidents tend to be less serious in nature.
 Crimes do occur however (most commonly burglary and/or theft) and it is important that everyone makes an effort to both prevent and report crime.

-To help understand the nature and impact of crimes, a monthly report is prepared by West Yorkshire Police and this is reviewed at Parish Council meetings.
-You can view the latest copy of the report by clicking on the link below.
+To help understand the nature and impact of crimes, real-time information is prepared by West Yorkshire Police.
+You can view this information by clicking on the link below.

 Meet your PCSO

 Your local Police Community Support Officer PCSO Geoff Nottingham is working hard to improve our local Neighbourhood Watch.
 Geoff works closely with the Parish Council to reduce the incidence and impact of crime.
 Please contact Geoff if:-

 - You have useful information relating to a crime or potential crime.

 - If you would like to be part of the Neighbourhood Watch.

 - If you would like to be sent e-mails warning of criminal activity in the Parish.